xusophia/DataSciFinalProj/README.md

 graph

-Overall the Dueling DQN Model worked the best and provided the best rewards.
-Vanilla DQN and Double DQN were good models but didn’t provide as many rewards.
-Policy Gradient was something new and it worked pretty well.
-However it required a lot more episodes in order for the convergence to be seen.
+Overall the models ranked as the following in producing positive rewards: Dueling DQN, Double DQN, Vanilla Policy Gradient/ Vanillia DQN.
+Notice that the models trained without noise are averaging around 0 for all the three DQN variants.However Vanilia DQN actually did worse when the wind turbulence was introduced.
+This shows that Vanilla DQN had a difficult time training in a windy environment.
+This means that the agents are not learning off the correct Q-values.
+In Dueling and Double models, the amount of rewards are increasing as the episode count increases.
+Thus these two models are doing much better than the Vanilla DQN.
+A possible reason as to why this occurred is that Dueling was better than Double is because it was  able to separate the action and state values, which allowed the model to learn effectively in windy environments.
+Furthermore, The dueling architecture is also relatively robust to noise, which may reflect the wind,  due to its separate advantage stream as opposed to other single stream networks

+Vanilla Policy Gradient which is different from DQN learning algorithms, did surprisingly bad.
+A possible reason as to why this might have occurred is that the policy gradient only goes off the current episode which may be why it was not able to adapt to the windy environments, because it wasn’t able to see a pattern in the wind.
+Thus requiring more episodes in order for the convergence to be seen.

 **WIP**